GNUSim8085/GNUSim8085/doc/help/userguide.md

   * I/O details

     ![Tab IO](tab_io.png)
     This tab provides easy access to the I/O contents.
-User can also manipulate the values by simply editing the cell contents.
+You can either edit hexadecimal values in Data (Hex) column or decimal values in Data column.
+When using hexadecimal values do not add h or H as suffix.
+For example simply enter A or 1B and not Ah or 1Bh.

   * Toolbar